berzi/uniQword/README.md

 - Count and list all words.
 - Count and list unique words.
 - Frequency list for words.
+- Process multiple files at once.

 ## Planned features:
+- Can select entire directories at once.
-- Process multiple files/directories at once.
+- Process multiple directories at once.
 - Statistical data on words.

 # Supported formats: